BoevaLab/CanSig/docs/contributing.rst

 Whenever a Pull Request is submitted (but not merged yet), we do a test build.
 Whenever a Pull Request is merged into the ``main`` branch, a new version of the documentation is automatically built and deployed.
 Both workflows are in ``.github/workflows``.
+(Note that if you want to change the Sphinx theme you will need to modify both workflows as well as the requirements files).

 We store the source code of the documentation in the ``docs`` directory.
 To build it locally, use